Contributed by Maine Historical Society

 Purchase a reproduction of this item on VintageMaineImages.com.

-Other sources suggest that this slave died shortly after arriving and others Bullard attempted to import from Barbados did not survive the passage.
+Some sources suggest that this person died shortly after arriving and others Bullard attempted to import from Barbados did not survive the passage, either.

 - Title: Bill of lading for slave, 1719